Alexander Krasnoshchyokov: Early life

 Born at Chernobyl, son of a Jewish shop assistant, he joined an illegal Marxist group as a teenager in 1896, and the Russian Social Democratic Labour Party soon after it was founded.
 He was arrested in 1898 and briefly imprisoned, before being exiled to Nikolaievsk where he met Leon Trotsky.
-After his release he returned to the Ukraine where he joined Martov in political agitation and organised a workers association in Ekaterinoslav.
+After his release he returned to Ukraine where he joined Martov in political agitation and organised a workers association in Ekaterinoslav.
 He was again arrested and imprisoned in 1901.
 On his release he found himself under constant police surveillance and in November 1902 escaped to Berlin to avoid exile in Siberia.
 In March 1903, he emigrated to the USA.
 His first job there was as a house painter.
 Later, he became a headmaster.
 He joined the Socialist Labor Party of America and worked as an agitator for the American Federation of Labor.
 Later he started studying at the University of Chicago at the Law School.
-In 1912 Alexander Krasnoshchyokov graduated from the University and started to work as lawyer.
+In 1912 Alexander Krasnoshchyokov graduated from the university and started to work as lawyer.
 He defended striking workers in the 'Bread and Roses Strike' of 1913.
 After the February Revolution, he decided to return to Russia, travelling by ship from Vancouver via Japan, where he was interviewed by agents of the Russian Provisional Government.